ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 #### Consolidating the PSC function into vCenter Server
 {: #vc_vsphere_upgrade-procedure-vcenter-consolidate}

 1. After successfully completing the PSC and vCenter Server upgrade, log in to the vCenter FLEX-based user interface.
-Then check the health of all services that are related to vCenter Server and the PSC in the **System Configuration** section.
+Then, check the health of all services that are related to vCenter Server and the PSC in the **System Configuration** section.
 2. Back up your PSC.
 It is recommended that you use file-based backup.
 For more information, see [File-based backup in vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.install.doc/GUID-8A16C037-F1E0-40C9-B106-05C30625B9CB.html){: external}.
 3. Go to the ``<VCSA 6.7 iso mount>:\vcsa-converge-cli\templates\converge`` directory.
 4. Copy the ``converge.json`` file to a local drive on your jump VM.